If you are planning to move to Malta then this blog post is perfect for you. Read below to learn more about the country and cost of living there.

 |Toll taxes||According to Tolls.eu, the road network in Malta reaches a length of over 3000 km and can be used without paying tolls.|

-Learn more about taking a vehicle out of the UK here.
+There are specific procedures to take a vehicle out of the UK.
 Once you have a Maltese residence, your vehicle should have Maltese number plates.

 Cost of necessities